-Time and Date

-10:00 a.m.
-(Central Daylight Saving Time) on Thursday, May 19, 2011

-Place

-Capitol Plaza Hotel (Emerald Ballroom) 1717 SW Topeka Boulevard Topeka, Kansas 66612

-Purpose

-- To elect four Class III directors to serve for a term of three years - · To provide an advisory vote on executive compensation - To provide an advisory vote on the frequency of advisory votes on executive compensation - Approval of an amendment to our Long Term Incentive and Share Award Plan and approval of the material terms of the performance goals under the plan - · To approve an amendment to our restated articles of incorporation to increase our authorized shares of common stock - To ratify and confirm the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2011 - · To conduct other business properly raised before the meeting and any adjournment or postponement of the meeting

-Record Date Proxy Voting You may vote if you were a shareholder of record on March 21, 2011.
-Your vote is important.
-You may vote in one of four ways:

-- via the Internet using instructions on the proxy card - by calling the toll-free number on the enclosed proxy card - · by signing, dating and returning your proxy card in the enclosed envelope - in person by attending the annual meeting
+Time and Date 10:00 a.m.
+(Central Daylight Saving Time) on Thursday, May 19, 2016 Place Shawnee Room at the Maner Conference Center Located at the southeast corner of 17 th Street and Western Avenue in Topeka, Kansas 66612 Purpose • To elect three Class II directors to serve for a term of three years To provide an advisory vote to approve named executive officer compensation To ratify and confirm the appointment of Deloitte &amp; Touche LLP as our independent registered public accounting firm for 2016 • To approve an amendment to our Long Term Incentive and Share Award Plan, as amended and restated, and to re-approve the material terms of the performance goals under the plan • To vote on a shareholder proposal requiring a report on our strategies surrounding distributed generation • To conduct other business properly raised before the meeting and any adjournment or postponement of the meeting Record Date You may vote if you were a shareholder of record on March 21, 2016 Proxy Voting Your vote is important.
+You may vote in one of four ways: via the Internet using instructions on the proxy card or notice • by calling the toll-free number on the proxy card or notice • by signing, dating and returning your proxy card in the enclosed envelope fanny J. Senh

+• in person by attending the annual meeting